omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/deposits.md

 > - `gasLimit` - gas limit for your transaction.
 Please check the current data on [Gas Station](https://ethgasstation.info/calculatorTxV.php) or similar resources.

 > Deposit amount is defined in WEI, the smallest denomination of ether (ETH), the currency used on the Ethereum network.
-You can use [ETH converter](https://eth-converter.com) or alternative tool to know how much WEI you have to put as the `amount` value.
+You can use [ETH converter](https://eth-converter.com) or an alternative tool to know how much WEI you have to put as the `amount` value.

 A deposit generates a transaction receipt verifiable on Ethereum Network.
 A typical receipt has the following structure: